RaunoArike/diDATA-website/README.md

 ```
 3. In the PostgreSQL shell, run the following commands to create a new database:
 ```
-CREATE USER didata_user WITH PASSWORD 'your_password';
+CREATE USER 'your_username' WITH PASSWORD 'your_password';
-CREATE DATABASE didata_db OWNER didata_user;
+CREATE DATABASE 'db_name' OWNER 'your_username';
-GRANT ALL PRIVILEGES ON DATABASE didata_db TO didata_user;
+GRANT ALL PRIVILEGES ON DATABASE 'db_name' TO 'your_username';
 ```
-The Django app has already been configured to use the database with the name `didata_db` and the username `didata_user`.
 4. Run the following command in the root directory of diDATA to apply the migrations and create the necessary tables in the database:
 ```
 python manage.py makemigrations